mbaumer/us_hep_funding/docs/_states/RI.md

 Brown University     1,566,000     2014  2015     Cutts, David              A Research Program in Theoretical and Experimental High Energy Physics
 Brown University       265,000     2014  2017     Dell'Antonio, Ian         Modeling and Correcting Systematic Errors in the Weak Gravitational Lensing Calibration of Galaxy Cluster Masses with LSST
 Brown University       300,000     2014  2016     Volovich, Anastasia       Miracles in Scattering Amplitudes: from QCD to Gravity
-BROWN UNIVERSITY     1,611,000     2013  2014     Cutts                     A Research Program in Theoretical and Experimental High Energy Physics
+Brown University     1,611,000     2013  2014     Cutts                     A Research Program in Theoretical and Experimental High Energy Physics
-BROWN UNIVERSITY     2,695,000     2012  2014     Cutts                     A Research Program in Theoretical and Experimental High Energy Physics
+Brown University     2,695,000     2012  2014     Cutts                     A Research Program in Theoretical and Experimental High Energy Physics
-BROWN UNIVERSITY       300,000     2012  2014     Volovich                  Miracles in Scattering Amplitudes: from QCD to Gravity
+Brown University       300,000     2012  2014     Volovich                  Miracles in Scattering Amplitudes: from QCD to Gravity
 ```
 ## SC Contracts
 ```